The Building of Westminster Bridge

 The Building of Westminster Bridge is an oil on canvas riverscape painting by the English artist Samuel Scott, from 1742.

 History and description

 It depicts the construction of Westminster Bridge across the River Thames in London.
 Visible on the skyline are St John's, Smith Square, Westminster Hall, Westminster Abbey and the tower St Margaret's.

 It was the city's second bridge across the Thames following the medieval era London Bridge, built from 1739 and opening in 1750 to a design by the architect Charles Labelye.
-It was built from the centre outwards and by the time Scott sketched it is had four arches under construction.
+It was built from the centre outwards and by the time Scott sketched it it had four arches under construction.
 Scott was a pioneering British maritime painter who increasingly turned to views of Thames.
 His contemporary Canaletto also painted the bridge several times during his period in England.
 It was also notably painted in its incomplete state by Richard Wilson.